StadiumsFIH Hockey World CupHockey

 Kalinga Stadium

-In Bhubaneswar, there is a multi-use global sports venue called the Kalinga Stadium.
+Bhubaneswar has a multi-use global sports venue called the Kalinga Stadium.
 Biju Patnaik, an ex-chief minister of Odisha, set the building’s cornerstone in 1978.

 Both the I League Club Indian Arrows from 2018 to 2022 and the Indian Super League Club Odisha FC used it as a home venue since it first opened in 2019.
-It is located in the Nayapalli neighborhood, in the center of Bhubaneswar.
+It is located in the Nayapalli neighborhood in the center of Bhubaneswar.

 The venue also has 8 artificial tracks for athletics and excellent performance grounds.
 It has India’s first pink and blue water-based AstroTurf that meets Olympic standards.